qball1809/movies-flex/Windows.md

 3. Run the file, it should automatically locate Plex Media Server.
 4. Click install, this will automatically download the latest version of WebTools and install it.

-Note: Requires .NET Framework 4.6
+Note: Requires .NET Framework 4.6.
+Can be retreived via: <https://www.microsoft.com/en-us/download/details.aspx?id=48130>